pirisola/FX_MetaTrader5/README.md

 # FX_MetaTrader5
-Writing a Python Inbterface that can use ML to Trade in FX For Real and ?Make Money
+Writing a Python Interface that can connect to MetaTrader 5 and can use ML to execute, FX Traders, Manager Risk and the Portfolio and Trun a Profit via MetaTrader 5